Harvey Weinstein: 2005–2017: The Weinstein Company

-Sex crimes convictions

-Attempts to prevent publication

-Ronan Farrow reported in The New Yorker that Weinstein hired British-Israeli private intelligence firm Black Cube in order to stop the publication of the abuse allegations against him.
-Using false identities, private investigators from Black Cube reportedly tracked and met journalists and actresses, in particular Rose McGowan, who accused Weinstein of rape.
-Weinstein reportedly had Black Cube and other agencies "target, or collect information on, dozens of individuals, and compile psychological profiles that sometimes focused on their personal or sexual histories."
-Weinstein reportedly sought help from Farrow's father Woody Allen in helping stop Farrow from reporting on the claims of sexual abuse against Weinstein.
-However Allen declined to help.
-Weinstein also reportedly used Black Cube to attempt to silence journalists Megan Twohey and Jodi Kantor reporting on the allegations against him.
-According to Kantor, a Black Cube agent posing as a women's rights advocate attempted to manipulate and dupe her.

-In October 2017, Weinstein approached Hillary Clinton in an attempt to help him stop Ronan Farrow from publishing his story about the sexual misconduct allegations against him.
-Clinton publicist Nick Merrill emailed Farrow and unsuccessfully attempted to convince him to not publish the story.
-According to Rose McGowan, Jennifer Siebel Newsom, California Governor Gavin Newsom's wife, aided Weinstein lawyer David Boies in attempting to bribe McGowan and keep her silent about her allegations against Weinstein.

-2017 media reports
+Sexual abuse accusations, convictions and appeals

 In October 2017, The New York Times and The New Yorker reported that more than a dozen women accused Weinstein of sexually harassing, assaulting, or raping them.
 Many other women in the film industry subsequently reported similar experiences with Weinstein, who denied "any nonconsensual sex".
 As a result of these allegations, Weinstein was dismissed from his production company, suspended from the British Academy of Film and Television Arts, and expelled from the Academy of Motion Picture Arts and Sciences.
-He also resigned from the Directors Guild of America and was denounced by leading figures in politics whom he had supported.
+Weinstein also resigned from the Directors Guild of America and was denounced by leading figures in politics whom he had supported.
 The Los Angeles Police Department opened a criminal investigation for alleged rape, and New York and London police began investigating other sexual assault allegations.
 On October 10, 2017, Weinstein's wife, Georgina Chapman, announced that she was leaving him; their divorce was finalized in July 2021.

 The sexual abuse allegations precipitated a wave of "national reckoning" against sexual harassment and assault in the United States known as the Weinstein effect.
 Compounded by other sexual harassment cases earlier in the year, the Weinstein reports and subsequent #MeToo hashtag campaign, which encouraged individuals to share their suppressed stories of sexual misconduct, created a cavalcade of allegations across multiple industries that brought about the swift ouster of many men in positions of power both in the United States and, as it spread, around the world.

+Ronan Farrow reported in The New Yorker in November 2017 that Weinstein had hired British-Israeli private intelligence firm Black Cube in order to stop the publication of the abuse allegations against him.
+Using false identities, private investigators from Black Cube reportedly tracked and met journalists and actresses, in particular Rose McGowan, who accused Weinstein of rape.
+Weinstein reportedly had Black Cube, Kroll and other agencies "target, or collect information on, dozens of individuals, and compile psychological profiles that sometimes focused on their personal or sexual histories".

+Weinstein reportedly sought help from Farrow's father Woody Allen to help stop Farrow from reporting on the claims of sexual abuse against Weinstein.
+Allen declined to help.
+Weinstein also reportedly used Black Cube to attempt to silence journalists Megan Twohey and Jodi Kantor reporting on the allegations against him.
+According to Kantor, a Black Cube agent posing as a women's rights advocate attempted to manipulate and dupe her.
+Weinstein approached Hillary Clinton in an attempt to help him stop Farrow from publishing the sexual misconduct allegations against him.
+Clinton publicist Nick Merrill emailed Farrow and unsuccessfully attempted to convince him to not publish the story.
+According to Rose McGowan, Jennifer Siebel Newsom, California Governor Gavin Newsom's wife, aided Weinstein lawyer David Boies in attempting to bribe McGowan and keep her silent about her allegations against Weinstein.

 In 2019, the documentary Untouchable was released with interviews from several of his accusers.